Why Hospitals Are Getting Into The Real Estate Business

 The traditional fee-for-service model, where hospitals are reimbursed for each procedure, is losing popularity, Sandel says.
 Instead, states are starting to give health organizations "a lump sum of money to manage someone in a population."

-This incentivizes them to invest in preventative care.
-And one way to invest in preventative care is to give patients a healthy place to live.
+This incentivizes them to invest in preventive care.
+And one way to invest in preventive care is to give patients a healthy place to live.

 Nationwide Children's Hospital runs an accountable care organization (ACO) that covers 300,000 of Ohio's children on Medicaid.